Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Greens' functions and a priori error estimates

 In this section, we briefly describe the construction of the Fine-Scale Greens' function established in \cite{Shrestha2024ConstructionScales} and present how we numerically obtain the classic Greens' function for the symmetric operator.
 Moreover, we also present an abstract perspective of the VMS approach using the numerical Greens' function.
+Lastly, we present an analysis of the error estimates for the proposed methodology and conclude the section with a rationale behind our definition of the optimal projector.